Malfoy/BWISE/README.md

 Options and default values:

-\-x paired read file (at most one at present, with the reads interleaved)
+\-x paired reads file (at most one file at present, with the read pairs interleaved)

-\-u unpaired read file (at most one at present)
+\-u unpaired read file (at most one file at present)

-\-o working folder (Bwise will run the complete pipeline in this folder; default is .)
+\-o working folder (Bwise will run the complete pipeline in this folder; default is the current directory)

 \-s kmer solidity threshold (only kmers occurring at least s times are included in the initial de Bruijn graph; default is 2, which seems a good value when